Dec 27, 2023

 What are the driving forces behind the increased readiness for adoption?

 1. Expand your business to new markets, segments, and geographies.
+Marketplaces handle the complexities of international tax, currency conversion, and local compliance.

 2. Generate new leads and sales opportunities.
+Sellers on AWS have reported winning 40% net new business through marketplace deals.

 3. Upsell and cross-sell your solutions as your customers move their workloads to the cloud.

 4. Market your solutions for specific industry workloads to reduce sales cycles, accelerate sales, and increase deal profitability.
+For example, being present on AWS Marketplace can help you close deals 50% faster.

 5. Get actionable insights on your performance and learn to maximize sales outcomes.

-What our CEO, Trunal Bhanse, calls a great entry barrier, emphasizes the challenges GTM teams face to get listed on cloud marketplaces.
-Listing is no cakewalk: it requires the technical expertise of the engineering teams to configure and integrate cloud marketplaces flawlessly.
-Needless to say, this creates a dependency for the GTM teams to rely on internal teams to start the journey.
-That’s not it; here are the real challenges:
+Listing requires the technical expertise of the engineering teams to configure and integrate cloud marketplaces flawlessly.
+This creates a dependency on internal teams for the GTM teams to start the journey.

 3. List and forget is a big no: The biggest myth around marketplaces is that they generate revenue from day one.
-The ground reality is that like any other GTM channel, marketplaces require time and effort to scale to success.
+The ground reality is that, like any other GTM channel, marketplaces require time and effort to scale to success.

 So, how can GTM teams triumph over the great entry barrier?
 Here’s the checklist to consider before listing on cloud marketplaces.